Hives: Other

 Other options for refractory symptoms of chronic hives include anti-inflammatory medications, omalizumab, and immunosuppressants.

 Potential anti-inflammatory agents include dapsone, sulfasalazine, and hydroxychloroquine.
 Dapsone is a sulfone antimicrobial agent and is thought to suppress prostaglandin and leukotriene activity.
 It is helpful in therapy-refractory cases and is contraindicated in people with G6PD deficiency.
 Sulfasalazine, a 5-ASA derivative, is thought to alter adenosine release and inhibit IgE mediated mast cell degranulation, Sulfasalazine is a good option for people with anemia who cannot take dapsone.
 Hydroxychloroquine is an antimalarial agent that suppresses T lymphocytes.
 It has a low cost however it takes longer than dapsone or sulfasalazine to work.

 Omalizumab was approved by the FDA in 2014 for people with hives 12 years old and above with chronic hives.
 It is a monoclonal antibody directed against IgE.
 Significant improvement in pruritus and quality of life was observed in a phase III, multicenter, randomized control trial.

 Immunosuppressants used for CU include cyclosporine, tacrolimus, sirolimus, and mycophenolate.
 Calcineurin inhibitors, such as cyclosporine and tacrolimus, inhibit cell responsiveness to mast cell products and inhibit T cell activity.
 They are preferred by some experts to treat severe symptoms.
 Sirolimus and mycophenolate have less evidence for their use in the treatment of chronic hives but reports have shown them to be efficacious.
 Immunosuppressants are generally reserved as the last line of therapy for severe cases due to their potential for serious adverse effects.

+A 2025 systematic review and network meta-analysis found that among patients with chronic hives that were inadequately controlled with antihistamines, omalizumab and remibrutinib were among the most effective, while cyclosporine may be among the most harmful.

+Prognosis

+In those with chronic urticaria, defined as either continuous or intermittent symptoms lasting longer than 6 weeks, 35% of people are symptom free 1 year after treatment, while 29% have a reduction in their symptoms.
+Those with a longer disease duration typically have a worse prognosis, with greater symptom severity.
+Chronic urticaria is often accompanied by an intense pruritus, and other symptoms associated with a reduced quality of life and a high burden of co-morbid psychiatric conditions such as anxiety and depression.
+The prevalence of depressive symptoms, anxiety symptoms, and sleep disturbances in patients with chronic urticaria has been estimated to be 37%, 46%, and 53%, respectively.

+Epidemiology

+Chronic urticaria is usually seen in those older than 40 years, it is more common in women.
+The prevalence of chronic urticaria is 0.23% in the United States.
+Notable risk factors associated with an increased risk of chronic urticaria include allergic rhinitis, asthma, atopic dermatitis, and autoimmune thyroid disorders.